Guru-25/postgresql-backup/README.md

 Backup MySQL Database using cron job

 ## What it does?
-Sends database dump to your Telegram chat everyday at 6:00 am
+Sends database dump to your Telegram chat everyday at 5:30 AM (IST)